 I really enjoyed working as a practitioner, trying to engage communities in an incredibly wide range of development projects, but ended up feeling like a ‘jack of all trades but master of none’.

-It was in this headspace that I found out about the MSc Responsible Tourism Management course, when I read an article by Professor Harold Goodwin in the Geographical Magazine and decided to do the course myself to help me specialise in development within the tourism sector.
+It was in this headspace that I found out about the MSc Responsible Tourism Management course when I read an article by Professor Harold Goodwin in the Geographical Magazine and decided to do the course myself to help me specialise in development within the tourism sector.

-I studied between 2006-08 when the course was based at the Medway Campus of the University of Greenwich, with a couple of modules being taught in The Gambia alongside Gambians practicing responsible tourism.
+I studied between 2006-08 when the course was based at the Medway Campus of the University of Greenwich, with a couple of modules being taught in The Gambia alongside Gambians practising responsible tourism.
 This I found really inspiring and I have ended up studying, volunteering, or working in The Gambia ever since!